sorrowise/sudoku-solver-and-generator/README.md

 ## Installtion

 First of all, make sure you install the python library `xlwings`.
 If it is not installed, you can refer to *[this page](https://docs.xlwings.org/en/stable/installation.html)* to install.
-In addition, you no longer need to install anything.
+Apart from that, you no longer need to install anything.
 After that, you can download this project and open the sudoku.xlsm file to start using it.

 ## Usage